-You will need to submit a Variation of Conditions form which is available in the international office along with a letter from your parents giving you permission to work and a letter from
+You will need to submit a Variation of Conditions form which is available in the international office along with a letter from your parents giving you permission to work and a letter from Page 7 of 27

 Nayland College giving the same permission.
 The fee to apply for this Variation of Conditions is \$190.
 If you apply for the work visa the same time as applying for your student visa it is cheaper.
-Nayland College does have the right to have your work visa terminated if we think it is affecting your school work.
+Nayland College does have the right to have your work visa terminated if we think it is affecting your schoolwork.

-16. Can I Drive Whilst in New Zealand
+17. Can I Drive Whilst in New Zealand

 International students are not allowed to drive at all while studying at Nayland College unless you live with your own parents.
-However, you can sit the tests as it is much cheaper than in your home country, but you first MUST get approval from the International Director, before doing this.
+However, you can sit the tests as it is may be much cheaper than in your home country, but you first MUST get approval from the International Director, before doing this.

-17. Smoking in New Zealand
+18. Smoking and Vaping in New Zealand

 New Zealand is aiming to be a smoke free country by 2025.
-In NZ, there are very strict rules about not smoking.
-You are not allowed to smoke in buildings, work places or public sport fields etc. The smoking age in NZ is 18yrs or over.
-If you smoke and would like help to stop please talk to us about this.
+In NZ, there are very strict rules about not smoking and vaping.
+You are not allowed to smoke or vape in buildings, workplaces or public sport fields etc. The smoking age in NZ is 18yrs or over.
+If you smoke or vape and would like help to stop, please talk to us about this.

-18. Homestay Families
+19. Homestay Families